Election and Voter Information

 Voters Choice Act and Changes to the Way We Cast Our Ballots

-The Voters Choice Act changes how we cast our ballots in November of 2020.
+The Voters Choice Act changes how we cast our ballots this year.
 The Act is in place for all election cycles through 2024.

 San Mateo County is one of several counties authorized by the State to conduct elections under the California Voter’s Choice Act (VCA).
 The VCA changed the traditional polling place election model to an All-Mailed Ballot/Vote Center model with ballot drop-off locations.
 Under this model, voters are able to cast their ballots by mail, drop off voted ballots into a secure Ballot Drop-off Box, or vote in person at a Vote Center.
 The VCA also includes a provision for same day voter registration.
 In the past, voters were required to register or re-register 15 days before an election in order to cast a ballot.
 Under this new legislation, unregistered voters are able to go to a Vote Center on election day, fill out a Voter Registration Form, and cast a provisional ballot.
 Once the voter’s eligibility is verified, the provisional ballot was counted.